PHX2600/The-Archive/forum/General Discussion/0691 - ex-copex-marine is threatening serious bodily harm.md

 Posted by **Gun_Haver** on Wed December 10th, 2008 11:12:28 PM

-[quote=&quot;Ugly&quot;:qxvvpzsz]...And let's not forget that 2 in the chest and one in the head has very little to do with caliber or even killing someone.
+[quote="Ugly":qxvvpzsz]...And let's not forget that 2 in the chest and one in the head has very little to do with caliber or even killing someone.

 Two in the chest with anything from a .32 and up stops most people reflexively.
 The one in the head is for those that don't have that particular nervous response - somewhere in the 5-10% range.